Command Line Options

 NOTE: The dependencies shown will refelect the state as of the last completed build. i.e. dependencies that would be discovered during the next build will not be shown.

-Displays the list of targets defined in the bff configuration file.
+Displays the list of targets defined in the bff configuration file, excluding those which have the .Hidden property set.

 Displays a summary upon build completion.